An improvement on the base-change theorem and the functor $f^!$: An improved flat base-change theorem

-Since $F$ is a bounded complex of coherent sheaves supported on $X-V$ we have $v^*F=0= v^*\HHom_Z^{}(F,E)$, and hence $\beta$ must be an isomorphism.
-The compactness of $G$ guarantees that $\gamma$ is an isomorphism.
+The object $G$ is compact, hence perfect by \cite[Lemma~4.4(1)]{Hall-Rydh13}.
+This guarantees that $\gamma$ is an isomorphism, and $\beta$ is an isomorphism since the domain and codomain both vanish.
 From the morphism of triangles we learn that $\delta$ is an isomorphism. \eprf